-The use of CNG in the passenger transport sector began in the mid-1990s in France with buses and, later, with refuse collection vehicles.
-Local authorities gradually adopted low-emission CNG fuel for public bus fleets, and then for refuse collection vehicles.
+The use of CNG in the passenger transport sector started in the mid-1990s in France with buses and later with refuse collection vehicles.
+Local authorities gradually adopted CNG, a low-emission fuel, for public bus fleets and later for waste collection vehicles.

-More recently, the freight transport sector has switched to CNG to reduce its polluting emissions.
-Most large department stores are committed to CSR and use CNG vehicles.
+More recently, the freight transport sector has turned to CNG to reduce its polluting emissions.
+Most large supermarkets are committed to CSR and use CNG vehicles.

-One in four buses and one in five refuse trucks sold in France run on CNG.
+One in four buses and one in five dustbins sold in France run on CNG.

-In addition to the drastic reduction in local pollution, the use of NGVs halves vehicle noise and enables Certibruit deliveries to be certified, and helps improve drivers' working conditions thanks to quieter and odorless vehicles.
+In addition to the drastic reduction in local pollution, the use of NGVs halves the noise of vehicles and allows Certibruit certification of deliveries, and contributes to improving the working conditions of drivers thanks to quieter and odourless vehicles.

-The choice of natural gas vehicles, which also concerns courier services and construction and public works, enables deliveries to be made in all city centers.
+The choice of natural gas vehicles, which also concerns courier and construction services, allows deliveries to be made in all city centres.

 The market share of CNG trucks has quadrupled in three years.